 Criminal activity and other campus emergencies can be reported directly to the Campus Public Safety Department by using the many emergency telephones on campus and in the parking lots.
 The phones are easily identified by bright blue lights overhead.
-Pay phones on campus also have free speed-dial access to the Campus Public Safety Department and the Costa Mesa Police Department.
-Each phone has dialing instructions on it.
-The Campus Public Safety Office is open Monday-Thursday 7:00a.m. to 10:30p.m. and Friday 7:00a.m. to 4:30p.m.
+The Campus Public Safety Office is open Monday through Friday from 8:00 AM to 5:00 PM.
 Dial (714) 432-5017 for routine calls and (714) 432-5555 for emergencies.
 On weekends or after regular business hours, contact the on-duty officers at (714) 412-0582 or (714) 412-2733.

 OCC’s Campus Public Safety Department publishes pamphlets and fliers on various topics relating to crime prevention on campus.
 These brochures are available to all students, faculty and staff.
 The Chief of Campus Public Safety regularly presents workshops on such topics as: Campus Public Safety Department Services, General Crime Prevention, Bicycle Safety, Rape and Sexual Assault Awareness, and Prevention of Vehicle Theft and Burglary.
 The workshops are offered free of charge.

 Crime alerts are broadcast to the campus community on an as-needed basis with bulletins, fliers, posters and articles in the student newspaper.
 An escort service is provided 24 hours a day on a one-time or on-going basis.
 Each night after sunset, OCC’s Campus Public Safety vehicles patrol the parking lots with their lights flashing in order to maintain a visible presence to discourage criminal activity.